fatimamardi/FxDealsProject/README.md

 ## Need Help?

-Check the other documentation files:
+We've got documentation for different scenarios:
-- `API_DOCUMENTATION.md` - Detailed API reference
+- `API_DOCUMENTATION.md` - Complete API reference with all the endpoints
-- `POSTMAN_TESTING_GUIDE.md` - How to test with Postman
+- `POSTMAN_TESTING_GUIDE.md` - Step-by-step guide for testing with Postman
-- `TEST_DOCKER.md` - Docker testing guide
+- `LOCAL_SETUP.md` - Detailed instructions for setting up on your local machine
-- `LOCAL_SETUP.md` - Local development setup
+- `TEST_DOCKER.md` - How to test using Docker Compose

 ## About This Project

-This was developed as part of a Scrum team project for Bloomberg's FX deals analysis system.
-It follows best practices for enterprise Java development with proper error handling, logging, and testing.
+This was built as part of a Scrum team project for Bloomberg's FX deals analysis system.
+We focused on making it robust, well-tested, and easy to use.
+The code follows enterprise Java best practices with proper error handling, comprehensive logging, and good test coverage.

 ---

-For questions or issues, check the logs first - they usually tell you what's happening!
+**Tip:** If something's not working, check the logs first - they're usually pretty helpful in figuring out what went wrong!